Back to: Australia's welfare snapshots

 participation rate: See labour force participation rate.

 partner violence: Violent or intimidating behaviours perpetrated by a current or former cohabiting partner.
-Does not include violence by a boyfriend or girlfriend or date.
-See also domestic violence and intimate partner violence.
+See also intimate partner violence.

 part-rate payment: Government payment received by an individual that is not the full amount that may be received for that particular benefit type.
-Whether an individual is eligible for full or part payment is often determined based on whether the income they earn is below or above a certain threshold.
+Whether an individual is eligible for full or part payment is often determined based on whether the income they earn is above or below a certain threshold, and on the value of their assets.

-part-time employment rate: The proportion of the total population currently in part-time employment.
+part-time employment rate: The proportion of the total working age (15–64 years) population currently in part-time employment.
 The denominator includes persons who work in a full-time capacity, along with those who are unemployed or not in the labour force.

 part-time unemployment rate: Number of unemployed persons looking for part-time work as a percentage of the part-time labour force (part-time employed and unemployed looking for part-time work).